rovaughn/platform-docs/platform/manual/tutorial/user-model.rst

 * User registration, login, logout, user-info etc.
 * There are two classes of visitors, logged in users and anonymous users.
 We need roles to model this.

-Before we implement the functionality needed for our blog app, let's understand what the hasura platform offers.
+Before we implement the functionality needed for our blog app, let's understand what the Hasura platform offers.

-The Hasura Auth Workflow
+The Hasura auth workflow
 ------------------------

 When a user signs up using the auth microservice's ``/signup`` endpoint, they are assigned a unique identity i.e. a